Hang Shakespeare by Robert Boog

 Ben Jonson, the author of the Folio's title poem personally knew both men.
 According to my know-it-all friend, Mr. Google, Stratford died in 1616 and the First Folio came out in 1623.
 So, if Stratford is already dead, why is Jonson imploring us to "hang" him?
 It's a true life mystery!

-So, if you are at all interested in reading the rest of this 50 page e-book, please CLICK HERE.
-I promise NOT to say, uneducated people or poor people could not have written the works.
-I am not a fan of snobbery either.
-Also, there are scant facts available, so you will need to exercise a bit of common sense.
-This is where you can download a .pdf version of the book.
-You can also find it on Amazon both as a paperback and for Kindle reader.
+So, if you are at all interested in reading the rest of this 120-page e-book, please CLICK HERE.
+I am not a fan of snobbery but there are certain facts that point to one man over another.
+Here on this website is where you can download a .pdf version of the book.
+You can also find it here on Amazon both as a paperback and for a Kindle reader.